andrewli-create/nntv/src/pages/index.md

   image3:
     alt: Coffee beans
     image: /img/products-grid1.jpg
-yellowparagraph: your gateway to a transformative journey where music, technology, and creative intersect.
+yellowparagraph: Your gateway to a transformative journey where music, technology, and creativity intersect.
 image: /img/home-jumbotron.jpg
 description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee